junghyun2000/FitXcel/README.md

 # FitXcel

 This project is a mobile application built with React Native (Expo) and a Node.js backend.
+This app helps users plan workouts, log exercises, and track their fitness journey.
+It includes BMI and calorie tracking, exercise search, and gamified progress features.

 ## Technologies Used

+Frontend:
-Frontend: React Native
+- React Native
+- Axios (for API calls)

+Backend:
-Backend: Node.js
+- Node.js
+- Axios (for fetching external data)
+- MongoDB
+- render
+- sendgrid
+- pocketbase
+- zustand

 ## Features